dominictarr/JSON.sh/README.md

 Cooking:
 * `-Q`
-> To help JSON-related scripting, with `-Q` an input plaintext can be "cooked" into a string valid for JSON (backslashes, quotes and newlines escaped, with no trailing newline); after cooking, the script exits.
+> To help JSON-related scripting, a block of input plaintext can be "cooked" into a string valid for JSON (backslashes, quotes and newlines escaped, with no trailing newline); after cooking, the script exits.
 This mode can also be used to pack JSON into JSON.

 ### Ask for help
 ``` bash